Alberta Command was created in 1926 along with other provincial commands at the founding convention of the Canadian Legion.

 Even before the armistice, Veterans were organizing, formally and informally, to maintain the comradeship they had known in the trenches of Europe.

-Today, The Royal Canadian Legion is Canada’s largest membership organization with over 360,000 members in more than 1600 branches across Canada, in the United States of America and in Europe.
+Today, The Royal Canadian Legion is Canada’s largest membership organization with over 360,000 members in more than 1600 branches across Canada, the United States of America and Europe.